19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Mechanical/Primal.md

 Also, choose one of the following based on your ancestral environment:

 1. **Aquatic:** You can breathe both air and water and swimming is not [Difficult Movement](../../../Game%20Procedures/Combat/Movement.md#Difficult%20Movement).
-2. **Avian:** You can fly a distance equal to your normal [Movement](../../../Game%20Procedures/Combat/Movement.md) on your [Turn](../../../Game%20Procedures/Core%20Procedures/Turn.md).
-	- If you end your turn airborne, you fall to the ground.
+2. **Avian:** You can fly for short distances a time.
+You can fly with your [Movement](../../../Game%20Procedures/Combat/Movement.md) on your [Turn](../../../Game%20Procedures/Core%20Procedures/Turn.md).
+If you end your turn airborne, you fall to the ground.
 3. **Keen Sense:** You cannot be [Surprised](../../../Game%20Procedures/Conditions/Surprised.md) so long as this sense is not impaired.
 4. **Resistance:** You are [Resistant](../../../Game%20Procedures/Conditions/Resistant.md) to either [Acid](../../../Game%20Procedures/Combat/Damage%20Types/Acid.md), [Cold](../../../Game%20Procedures/Combat/Damage%20Types/Cold.md), [Fire](../../../Game%20Procedures/Combat/Damage%20Types/Fire.md), or [Lightning](../../../Game%20Procedures/Combat/Damage%20Types/Lightning.md) damage.
 5. **Tough Hide:** Your unarmored [AC](../../Derived%20Statistics/Armor%20Class.md) is 13.